 - Full Controls (Colour controls)

-We hope this was helpful!
-For more filmmaking articles check out some of our favourites below:
+We hope this article on “The Top 11 Transitions in Premiere Pro” was helpful to you.
+Leave us a comment below and let us know what you thought and For more filmmaking articles check out some of our favourites below:

 - The top YouTube channels for filmmakers